Your complete guide to Trump’s Jewish advisers and pro-Israel cabinet

 One of his key tasks: Waltz, a staunch advocate for expanding the Abraham Accords, will be playing a central role in talks with Saudi Arabia to advance Trump’s goal of achieving regional peace and resolving the Israeli-Palestinian conflict.

-Elise Stefanik, U.S. ambassador to the U.N.
+Elise Stefanik, US ambassador to the UN

 What it means for Israel: Stefanik, 40, brings her national security experience and a combative, unapologetic style to the United Nations at a critical juncture for Israel and the Middle East.
-With tensions expected to rise around Iran’s nuclear ambitions and increasing global pressure on resolving the Israeli-Palestinian conflict, Stefanik could position herself as a formidable ally for Israel.
-Stefanik recently called to cut off aid for the United Nations Relief and Works Agency for Palestine (UNRWA), the main supplier of humanitarian assistance to Palestinians in Gaza.
+With tensions expected to rise around Iran’s nuclear ambitions and increasing global pressure on resolving the Israeli-Palestinian conflict, Stefanik could position herself as a formidable ally to Israel.
+Stefanik recently called to cut off aid for the United Nations Relief and Works Agency for Palestine, the main supplier of humanitarian assistance to Palestinians in Gaza.

 Her popularity among conservative Jews: Stefanik gained popularity in the Jewish and pro-Israel community after challenging the presidents of Harvard, MIT, and the University of Pennsylvania on whether calls for the genocide of Jews violate their campus codes of conduct.

-Mike Huckabee, U.S. ambassador to Israel
+Mike Huckabee, US ambassador to Israel

 Why he got the job: Huckabee, 69, enjoys the trust of both Trump and Israeli Prime Minister Benjamin Netanyahu.
-Huckabee, a Baptist minister, has been traveling to Israel since 1973 and says he’s taken more than 100 trips there since.
+Huckabee, a Baptist minister, has been traveling to Israel since 1973 and says he’s taken more than 100 trips there.
 A MAGA loyalist, Huckabee is a seasoned advocate for Israeli interests.
 His influence could bolster Netanyahu’s outreach to U.S. evangelicals, a community Netanyahu has increasingly prioritized over American Jews in recent years.

 What he’s said on Israel: Last year, he led a mission of evangelical leaders to Israel following the Oct.
 7 attacks.
 “I came here to say loud and clear that evangelicals stand with Israel,” Huckabee said.
 In 2008, Huckabee said, “There’s really no such thing as a Palestinian.”
 During the 2016 Republican presidential primary, Huckabee said he saw the occupied West Bank as an “integral part” of Israel.
 In 2017, he said, “There is no such thing as a West Bank.
 It’s Judea and Samaria.
 There’s no such thing as a settlement.”